 * Senator John Heinz History Center, 1212 Smallman Street at 12th Street, a couple of minutes’ walk from Union/Penn Station and Greyhound.
 It includes the Western Pennsylvania Sports Museum, open daily from 10 AM to 5 PM.
 (Senator Heinz, of the condiment-making family, was the first husband of Teresa Heinz Kerry, who nearly became First Lady in 2004.)

 * Forbes Quadrangle, intersection of Forbes Avenue and Bouquet Street.
 This set of buildings, part of the University of Pittsburgh campus, was the site of Forbes Field, home of the Pirates from 1909 to 1970 and the Steelers from 1933 to 1963.
 Included on the site is the last standing remnant of Forbes Field, part of the outfield wall, with ivy still growing on it.
-(Wrigley Field in Chicago wasn’t the only one.)
+(Wrigley Field in Chicago wasn’t the only park with ivy on its outfield wall.)
 Where the wall stops, you’ll see a little brick path, and eventually you’ll come to a plaque that shows where the ball hit by Mazeroski crossed over the fence to win the Series.
-Home plate has been preserved, in Posvar Hall, although it’s not quite in its original location.
-An urban legend says that, if it was, it would now be in a ladies’ restroom; this isn’t quite the case, but it’s still at roughly the same place.
+Home plate has been preserved, in Wesley W. Posvar Hall, named for the longtime UP Chancellor.
+An urban legend says that, if it was in its exact original location, it would now be in a ladies’ restroom; this isn’t quite the case, but it’s still at roughly the same spot.

 * Petersen Events Center, at Terrace Street and Sutherland Drive.
 The home arena for Pitt basketball, it was built on the site of Pitt Stadium, where they played their football games from 1925 to 1999, and where the Steelers played part-time starting in 1958 and full-time starting in 1964 until 1969.
 Part-time from 1970 to 1999, and full-time in 2000, Pitt shared Three Rivers with the Steelers, and they’ve shared Heinz Field since 2001.

-Pitt Stadium was home to such legends as Jock Sutherland, Marshall “Biggie” Goldberg, Mike Ditka and Tony Dorsett.
+Pitt Stadium was home to such legends as Dr. Jock Sutherland (a dentist and football coach), Marshall “Biggie” Goldberg, Mike Ditka and Tony Dorsett.
 If you’re a Giants fan, this is where they played the Steelers on September 20, 1964, and Giant quarterback Y.A.
 Tittle got clobbered by the Steelers' John Baker, resulting in that famous picture of Tittle kneeling, with blood streaming down his bald head, providing a symbolic end to the Giants’ glory days of Frank Gifford, Sam Huff and quarterbacks Charlie Conerly and Tittle.
 The Petersen Center is a 5-minute walk from Forbes Quadrangle.

-The Pittsburgh Pipers, later renamed the Condors, played there, and won the first ABA Championship in 1968, led by Brooklyn native Connie Hawkins.
-The Beatles played here on September 14, 1964.
-Elvis Presley played here on June 25 & 26, 1973 and December 31, 1976.
+The Pittsburgh Pipers, later renamed the Condors, played there, and won the 1rst ABA Championship in 1968, led by Brooklyn native Connie Hawkins.
+The Beatles played there on September 14, 1964.
+Elvis Presley sang there on June 25 & 26, 1973 and December 31, 1976.
 It was demolished in 2011.

 * Roberto Clemente Museum.
 A fan group tried to buy Honus Wagner's house in nearby Carnegie and turn it into a museum, but this is the only museum devoted to a single Pittsburgh athlete.
 Clemente wasn't the first Hispanic player in the major leagues (white Cuban Charles "Chick" Pedroes played 2 games for the Cubs in 1902), nor was he the first black Hispanic (Minnie Minoso debuted with the Chicago White Sox in 1949).
 But he was the first to really take hold in the public imagination, to the point where later Hispanic stars wore Number 21 in his honor, and there is a movement to have the number retired throughout baseball as was done for Jackie Robinson (but it is not likely to succeed).
 3339 Penn Avenue at 34th Street.
 Bus 87 to Herron Avenue.